 Additional information can be found on the CDC’s website: https://www.cdc.gov/coronavirus/2019-nCoV/

-Scholarship & Christianity in Oxford (SCIO) safely welcomed back students in Spring 2021 with increased health and safety protocols in place, including self-isolation upon arrival (required by the UK government), required face coverings, social distancing, and a restriction on the number of people who may gather in any one place.
+Scholarship & Christianity in Oxford (SCIO) safely welcomed back students in Spring 2021, Summer 2021, Fall 2021, Spring 2022, Summer 2022 and most recently Fall 2022 with increased health and safety protocols in place, including self-isolation upon arrival (required by the UK government), required face coverings, social distancing, and a restriction on the number of people who may gather in any one place.
 Small groups of students are placed in “bubbles” to allow for safe community—living, cooking, and socializing together.
 Courses are designed with the flexibility of being able to pivot to an online format should the situation change, and comprehensive isolation protocols are in place should anyone exhibit symptoms.

-Our American Studies Program in Washington, D.C., and Middle East Studies Program in Amman, Jordan, safely welcomed students for the Fall 2021 semester.
+Our American Studies Program in Washington, D.C., and Middle East Studies Program in Amman, Jordan, safely welcomed students for the Fall 2021, Spring 2022 and Fall 2022 semesters.
 We continue to monitor the ongoing impact in both locations and making individual program modifications as needed to ensure safety and mitigate risk in both housing accommodations and learning experiences.
 We have developed and continue to comply with comprehensive health and safety guidelines for both programs that includes basic preventative measures including social distancing, frequent hand washing, cleaning/disinfecting, and regular use of PPE.
 These guidelines have been and will continue to be shared with students prior to their semester away.

 We continue to provide frequent updates and support to students, parents, and partner campuses via email and this website.